HenrikBengtsson/startup/OVERVIEW.md

 In addition to checking the availability, having `package=<name>` in the filename makes it clear that the startup file concerns settings specific to that package.

-Any further `<key>=<value>` specification with keys not matching any of the above are interpreted as system environment variables.
-For instance, a startup file or directory containing `LANGUAGE=fr` will only be processes if the environment variable `LANGUAGE` is set and equals `fr`.
+Any further `<key>=<value>` specification with keys not matching any of the above known keys are interpreted as system environment variables and check against them.
+If `<key>` does not correspond to a known environment variables, then the condition is ignored.
+For instance, a startup file or directory containing `LANGUAGE=fr` will only be processed if the environment variable `LANGUAGE` equals `fr` (or is not set).

 To condition on more than one key, separate `<key>=<value>` pairs by commas (`,`), e.g. `~/.Rprofile.d/work,interactive=TRUE,os=windows.R`.
 This also works for directory names.
 For instance, `~/.Rprofile.d/os=windows/work,interactive=TRUE.R` will process `work,interactive=TRUE.R` if running on Windows and in interactive mode.
 Multiple packages may be specified.
 For instance, `~/.Rprofile.d/package=devtools,package=future.R` will only be used if both the devtools and the future packages are installed.